Snagging List

 Generally speaking the answer is no but this would depend on your property developer.
 This is why it is important to make sure you get a detailed and through snagging survey completed first time.
 A snagging list that is never ending is a head ache and expensive for a developer.
 They also want to avoid owners adding snags that is damage they have caused.
 Often building developers will have a policy that you can only submit one snagging list and you can’t add to that list once it is submitted.
 However, major faults will be covered by new build warranties for up to ten years.

-What should I include on my snagging checklist?
+What should be included in a snagging checklist?

 Here are some ideas of what to include in your snagging checklist.
 However, knowing what to look for and what it should look like are two very different things.
 You will be able to give a site manager a more detailed snagging survey if you use a professional snagging company.
 Never the less, here are a few things you could start to include in your snagging checklist: